foh-agency/rsc-wp-theme-foh-boilerplate/README.md

 ### New features introduced by FOH

--   Set three nav menu locations (header, footer, legal)
+-   Three nav menu locations (header, footer, legal)
+-   Two widget areas (sidebar, footer)
 -   Webpack for production: Optimize bundle for caching.
 Include GSAP for animation.
 -   Webpack for development: Dev server with BrowserSync.